 What is Academic Counseling?

 Academic Counseling is an assistance program that helps students acquire more effective and efficient study skills.
-Student Academic Counselors (ACs) conduct group workshops and individual sessions that focus on skills such as:
+Student Academic Counselors (ACs) conduct group workshops throughout the semester and weekly individualized sessions that focus on skills such as:

 - Taking lecture notes

 - Memory Techniques

 The Academic Counseling program is designed to help both students who are having academic difficulty and students who just want to improve their study skills

 How Does it Work?

 Students can sign up for one or more workshops that are offered throughout the fall and spring semesters using our online registration tool.